Effective Date: 7/1/2025

 Equipment: Property that has a useful life expectancy of more than one year and is not expected to be significantly depleted in use.
 See also the Allowable costs section of this manual.

 Executed Date: The date of the last signature by all parties on an agreement.
-Except when provided by the individual grant program policy, work may not begin under the grant agreement until it is fully executed.
+Except when provided by the individual grant program requirements, work may not begin under the grant agreement until it is fully executed.

 Executed Grant Agreement: A grant agreement that has been signed and dated by all parties.